hybridsjs/hybrids/docs/component-model/localization.md

 });
 ```

-In the above example, both text contents translation keys will have `${0}` placeholder: `Hello ${0}!` and `Value: ${0}, ${1}`.
+In the above example, the translation keys for both text contents will use `${0}` placeholders: `Hello ${0}!` and `Values: ${0}, ${1}`.

 The order of the expressions can be changed, so for example the translated message might be `Wartości: ${1}, ${0}`.

 ### Description & Context

-Use the HTML comment node just before the text content to provide additional metadata for the translation.
-It can be also used to split messages inside of the same text content.
+Use an HTML comment node just before the text content to provide additional metadata for the translation.
+It can also be used to split messages inside the same text content.

 ```javascript
 import { define, html } from "hybrids";